6 Tips to Survive the Japanese Summer

 Sunscreen and aftersun

-This is a recommendation especially for tourists, since when you are visiting a city you spend many hours in the sun.
-People in hot countries or with darker skin may not have as much of a problem, but people with very fair skin like me sometimes tend to forget this detail.
-Since we are not at the beach or the pool sunbathing, we do not realize we need sunscreen.
+This is a recommendation especially for tourists, since when you are visiting a city you spend many hours in the sun and sometimes tend to forget this detail.
+Since we aren’t at the beach or the pool sunbathing, we don’t realize we need sunscreen.
 But although it may not seem like it because we are walking, the sun also burns in the areas that we don’t have covered.
-While visiting Kamakura with my parents it was a very sunny and hot day, and when I returned I had a large part of my neck, chest and face red hot.
-It took me several days to get rid of the burning and since it was still sunny, it hurt and it became worse.
-So if you are like me, I recommend not forgetting about the sunscreen if you don’t want to have a bad time afterwards.

 ▶ Shop now your sunscreen here and protect yourself from the sun!

-If you do not know which sunscreen to buy, this article can help you!
+If you don’t know which sunscreen to buy, this article can help you!

 What do you think of my list?
-Did you like it?
-Despite the heat, the Japanese summer also has many good things, such as festivals or fireworks (although this year they have been canceled by the covid-19) so it’s a good time to come on a trip too.
+Did you like it??
+Despite the heat, the Japanese summer also has many good things, such as festivals or fireworks as I said, so it’s a good time to come on a trip too.
 But you have to take care of your health and be careful with the heat.
-By following these tips, I’m sure it will be much easier for you to get through the summer in Japan.
+By following these tips, I’m sure it will be much easier for you to get through the summer in Japan!

 ▽Related Articles▽